robinhood/faust/docs/contributing.rst

 3) Document the new feature in :file:`docs/includes/installation.txt`

-    You must add your feature to the list in the :ref:`bundles` section of :file:`docs/includes/installation.txt`.
+    You must add your feature to the list in the bundles section of :file:`docs/includes/installation.txt`.

     After you've made changes to this file you need to render